oadam/proprio/README.md

 Run with Docker
 ---------------
 This app can be run using Docker.

+You can pull it at [oadam/proprio](https://registry.hub.docker.com/u/oadam/proprio/).

-It will put its sqlite db and its uploaded files into a /data volume that you have to provide.
+It will put its sqlite db and its uploaded files into a `/data` volume that you have to provide.
-It also expects a `SECRET_KEY` environment variable.
+It also expects a `SECRET_KEY` environment variable containing a django secret key.